OG-Hunter/seditiontracker.github.io-/docs/_suspects/yvonne-st-cyr.md

 courthouse:
 raid:
 perpwalk:
-quote: 'So hey, maybe I’m going to get arrested again, but I would get arrested and I would die for this country.
-So no regrets.'
+quote: "So hey, maybe I’m going to get arrested again, but I would get arrested and I would die for this country.
+So no regrets."
 title: Yvonne St Cyr arrested on March 3, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack